ebanfa/shadow-plugin-builder/README.md

+# WP-EE

+A JEE type API within WordPress.

-## Synopsis
+## Description

 WP-EE is both a framework and a code generation tool.
-As a framework WP-EE implements a JEE style API within WordPress.
+As a framework, WP-EE implements a JEE style API within WordPress.
 As a code generator, WP-EE is a command line code generation tool that generates WordPress plugins based on the WP-EE API.

 ## Code Example